CSA-RH/helm-gitops-sscsi_secrets/README.md

 2. Install SSCSI in ARO

-3. Install Bitnami Sealed Secrets in ARO
+3. Install Sealed Secrets in ARO

 4. Exercise: Developer creates a new application in GitOps:
     1. Create the Azure Service Principal (SP)